 Many people find it helpful to go through the process with an experienced family law attorney, which can even the playing field for you if the other spouse already has an attorney.
 Even if you are thinking of settling rather than going to trial, a divorce attorney can be essential in making sure your voice is heard.
 Read More: What to Look For in a Divorce Attorney

 How a court will divide marital property depends on whether you live in a community property or an equitable distribution state.
 Diving your house or other real estate is another issue that can be tricky to navigate.
 You will likely have to disclose your finances in court or in settlements in the process of dividing property, and if you have debt or are encountering bankruptcy, that can be another complicating factor.

-Property that you and your spouse each owned before the marriage is considered to be your own and usually won’t be divided by the court.
-Other types of separate property, like inheritances given to only one spouse, gifts, and personal injury judgment awards, are generally not considered marital property.
-This process is not as simple as it sounds, and often requires the work of your divorce attorney and accountants.
+Property that you and your spouse each owned before the marriage is your own, and the court typically cannot divide it.
+Other types of separate property, like inheritances given to only one spouse, gifts, and personal injury compensation, are generally not considered marital property.
+This process is not as simple as it sounds and often requires the work of your family law attorney and accountants.

-Alimony or spousal support may be mandated by the court as part of the final divorce order.
+The court may also order alimony payments, also known as spousal support, as part of the final divorce order.
 This type of support is often ordered when one spouse makes a lot more money than the other.
-It may be granted for a limited period of time, or it may be ordered indefinitely.
+It may be granted for a limited period, or it may be ordered indefinitely.
 When determining whether to award alimony, judges often consider things like whether one of the parties gave up a career to stay home and care for the couple’s children.

 While divorce may be common, when you go through it yourself, you still deserve dedicated, personal focus on your rights and unique situation.
 An experienced divorce lawyer can help you figure out the best way forward, explain the law, and represent you in court if it is ever necessary.
 Take the first step now and contact a local divorce attorney to discuss your divorce.